kuri65536/tal_pagetemplate.nim/readme.md

 TODO
 -----------------------------------------
-- enable the varibles from nim runtime informations, instead of JSON.
-- enable JSON string/ fields.
 - parse single close tags: `<br />`
 - re-write tal:repeat and its nesting.
 - metal features (low priority, it is too complex for me.)